 Finished in 1934, the Purple Mountain Observatory is the earliest and one of the most famous observatories in China.
 Of milestone significance, it symbolizes the threshold of Chinese modern astronomy.

-At the beginning, the observatory enjoyed a great reputation for its splendid architectures, rare apparatus and abundant books.
-The 60-centimeter-caliber reflecting telescope, the 20-centimeter-caliber refracting telescope (both made in Germany) and the meridian transit made by Swiss were almost the most advanced equipment of the time.
+At the beginning, the Purple Mountain Observatory enjoyed a great reputation for its splendid architectures, rare apparatus and abundant books.
+The 60-centimeter-caliber (24 inches) reflecting telescope, the 20-centimeter-caliber (8 inches) refracting telescope (both made in Germany) and the meridian transit made by Swiss were almost the most advanced equipment of the time.
 And they are still housed here.
 Now, it is well equipped with modern facilities used for doing experiments and observing the sun, the moon, the planets, the fixed stars and satellites.

 What's more, many ancient astronomical apparatus made of bronze are also displayed here, including Armillary Sphere, Simplified Armillary Sphere and Gnomon of the Ming Dynasty (1368-1644) and Celestial Globe and Altazimuth of the Qing Dynasty (1644-1911).

-The Nanjing Astronomy and History Museum is within the observatory itself.
+The Nanjing Astronomy and History Museum is within the Purple Mountain Observatory itself.
 It's the first museum of its kind in China.
 The museum has three exhibition halls, displaying full and accurate data and pictures.
 Here you will feel the immensity of the universe and the smallness of human beings.

-You can take the ropeway to the observatory.
+You can take the ropeway to the Purple Mountain Observatory.
 And later you can go on to climb the main peak of Purple Mountain and enjoy its elegant scenery.

 Nanjing Bus / Metro Search

 CNY 9 for children under 1.3m (4.3 feet).

 |Opening Hours||8:30 - 16:30 |

 Cable Car: 9:00 - 16:00